fara-pug/fara-pug/index.md

 </tbody>
 </table>

--   Don't forget there are 6 more prefixes used with [Elemental Buffs](#org0b9d3c0)!
+-   Don't forget there are 6 more prefixes used with [Elemental Buffs](#org36a1038)!

--   also, anything with Fishbones produce (always?) inedible Questionable outcomes.
+-   Anything with Fishbones always? produces inedible 'questionable' outcomes.

 -   Testing indicates that you get the same amount of health, ~10% from eating cooked items.